 |Education||Mutambara Primary and Secondary School|

-|Known for||Acting as Paraffin's wife|
+|Known for||Acting as Paraffin's wife in the 1990s|

 |Spouse(s)||Vaxison Mtembe (Late)|

 Mai Sorobhi was a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' which made her a household name.

 Rhoda Mtembe was married to Vaxison Mtembe who passed away in 2001.
 The couple were blessed with seven children and fifteen grandchildren.

 Before venturing into a distinguished acting career, Mtembe worked for City of Harare as a health promoter at a clinic in Glen View and was acting in dramas that focused on child abuse, HIV and Aids.

 Novelist, playwright and actor Aaron Chiundura Moyo said discovered Mai Sorobhi’s acting gift in Dema in the early 1990s.

 Moyo said he referred Mtembe to scriptwriter, director and television producer Agnes Gwatiringa, who scripted and directed the Paraffin drama series.
 Moyo said:

 Back then, there were many drama clubs and they worked on dramas themed around domestic violence.
 The then Radio 4 and Radio 2 were invited to cover.
 I was representing Radio 2 and Lynnette Mawire was representing Radio 4.

 I ended up judging dramas during that function.
 I then called Mtembe (Mai Sorobhi) in public after her team won and proclaimed that she would be famous.